markgw/uh-nlp2021/docs/week6/index.md

 > 6. How do the Baseline scores on the E2E website compare to your scores?
 How did you compare to the other system reported in Table 3 of the [Findings of the E2E NLG Challenge -paper](https://arxiv.org/pdf/1810.01170.pdf)?
 > 7. Look at the same table.
 Check from the caption how the colors match the system architectures.
 How are the rule-based and template-based systems faring against the seq2seq and other data-driven systems?
 Does this match your expectation from before?

-**NB:** Regarding the evaluation, note that we are running our evaluation on a different dataset than that which produced the results in the table on the E2E Challenge website.
-You are free to also evaluate on the larger dataset but that might take a long time and is completely optional.
+**NB:** Regarding the evaluation, note that we are doing the manual version to what overfitting is in machine learning: we identified our approach (~trained our model) from the same dataset we are using to test it.
+Our results are **not** directly comparable to those reported on the E2E website.

 ## Exercise 8: Explore BLEU